hdarjus/exams.mylearn/README.md

 ## Importing Exercises

 Yes, uploading and importing are different steps.
-In the menu of the course’s *Learning activities*, click on *Import* \> *Import of existing learning materials*.
+In the menu of the course’s *Learning activities*, click on *Import* &gt; *Import of existing learning materials*.
 A table of uploaded exercises appears.

 Use the filters to filter out your exercises.
 The most useful filters are *Already imported* set to *No* and the text input where you can use the unique shortnames.

-Select all exercises with one click, then *Selected items* \> *Import*.
+Select all exercises with one click, then *Selected items* &gt;
+*Import*.
 This brings you to the imported exercises.
-Select all and then *Selected items* \> *Add to clipboard*.
+Select all and then *Selected items* &gt; *Add to clipboard*.

 ## Organizing a Random Question on MyLearn

 Create a new *Poolfolder* in the *Learning activities* and open it.
-Click on *Clipboard* \> *Insert content here* and then *ok*.
+Click on *Clipboard* &gt; *Insert content here* and then *ok*.
 Release all questions in the poolfolder otherwise the random question won’t work.

 Now create a *Proxy* outside of the poolfolder and associate it with the poolfolder you created.
-This was the last step, congratulations\!
+This was the last step, congratulations!

 The poolfolder contains the pool of questions that the random question will choose from.
 It samples with replacement from the pool each time